Strategic Plan

 The Visiting Professors, who are faculty invited from world-renowned institutions to the Hildebrand Department, are heightening the technical discourse and transfer technology for research and education.
 Among other responsibilities, the Visiting Professor gives a seminar and holds office hours to maximize opportunities for interaction with UT Austin students and faculty.

-Through the Hildebrand Grand Challenge Seed Grant the department continues to facilitate robust research in unconventionals, enhanced oil recovery, data analytics, nanoparticle applications, and other emerging areas.
+Through the Hildebrand Grand Challenge Seed Grant the department continues to facilitate robust research in carbon capture and storage, data analytics, nanoparticle applications, and other emerging areas.
 Innovators selected for this program receive funding to support high-risk investigations for which faculty often struggle to acquire funding through other traditional channels.
-These grants not only provide crucial assistance to faculty but also encourage a focus on unexplored areas with the potential for significant societal impact matching funding.
+These grants not only provide crucial assistance to faculty but also encourage a focus on unexplored areas with the potential for significant societal impact.

-The Hildebrand Scholars program gives the UT PGE graduate admissions committee the funding to offer the top graduate student applicants from around the globe with early admission into the department.
+The Hildebrand Scholars program gives the UT PGE graduate admissions committee the funding to offer early admission to the top graduate student applicants from around the globe.
 The goal is to attract world-class students by providing them with financial program support.

 Advancing Oil and Gas Education

 The Hildebrand Department strives to have a tangible and lasting impact on the evolution of the oil and gas industry.
-By inventing and implementing new and exciting approaches to teaching, hands-on learning, and experiential energy education, the department graduates future leaders who are willing to take risks and change the world.
-Two new significant programs in this area are Alumni-in-Residence and Professors of Practice.
+By inventing and implementing new and exciting approaches to teaching, hands-on learning and experiential energy education, the department graduates future leaders who are willing to take risks and change the world.
+Two significant programs in this area are Alumni in Residence and Professors of Practice.

 Shaping the Energy Narrative

 Amidst the noise and competing voices that can impact the public perception of the energy industry, the Hildebrand Department illustrates the value of oil and gas and serves as a champion for societal improvement.
 By providing expert thought leadership and by actively engaging in the public discussion, the department helps shape the conversation and encourage future generations to pursue careers in energy.
-One initiative the department will be launching to support this goal is the Petroleum Science and Technology Institute for high school STEM teachers.
+One initiative the department has launched to support this goal is the Energy Science and Technology Institute for high school STEM teachers.

-Led by the department’s faculty and staff, the program will bring high school teachers and administrators from around the country onto the UT Austin campus every summer to learn oil and gas fundamentals.
-The hope is that the knowledge gained on the Forty Acres will then be applied in the teachers’ classrooms – showcasing that the oil and gas industry is a challenging, technologically advanced, and rewarding path to a great career.
-More exposure in the top high schools of Texas is expected to aid in the department’s undergraduate student recruitment efforts.
+Led by the department’s faculty and staff, the program brings high school teachers and administrators from around the country onto the UT Austin campus every summer to learn energy fundamentals.
+Knowledge gained on the Forty Acres can then be applied in the teachers’ classrooms — showcasing that the energy industry is a challenging, technologically advanced and rewarding path to a meaningful career.
+More exposure in the top high schools of Texas aids in the department’s undergraduate student recruitment efforts.